Scalable Multi-agent Reinforcement Learning Algorithm for Wireless Networks: Multi-agent Reinforcement Learning Design with Problem Decomposition

 The result of Eq.\eqref{partially_derived} shows that the update in local parameter sets $\theta_i$ can still optimise the overall optimization problem if we can obtain a correct estimation of the global Q-function $Q_{\theta}(s, a)$.
-Inspired by such a conclusion, algorithms like MADDPG construct a centralized estimator to fit the global Q-function.
-However, such algorithms require frequent communication between the central server and agents.
-And the estimation of global Q-function is time-consuming and unrealistic in our considered large-scale communication network with hundreds of agents and super-wide serving area.
-In the following, we illustrate how some special characteristics of communication systems and federated learning (full parameter sharing) can help in developing fully decentralized algorithms for communication scenarios.